dgraph-io/flock/tutorial/Readme.md

-# Flock
+## Flock
 Twitter on Dgraph.
-Pulls twitter data from its open API's and stores it into Dgraph.
+Pulls twitter data from its open APIs and stores it into Dgraph.

-# Motivation
+## Motivation
-The goal of the project is to build a interesting use case around Dgraph with a focus on developer experience.
+The goal of the project is to build an interesting use case around Dgraph with a focus on developer experience.
 The docker-compose setup gets you up and running and flock let's you explore Dgraph's capabilities on the real twitter stream.

-# Usage
+## Usage

 - Clone the repository.
 ```sh